 Then Clarissa clapped her hands.
 “Henry, play dead!”
 Henry dropped to the ground and rolled onto his side, occupying most of the conservatory floor, and becoming completely still and quiet.

 Clarissa laughed, suddenly looking years younger.
 “I taught him that when he was a tiny puppy!”

 Henry got up and sat with his head on Clarissa’s lap, making an odd whimpering sound.
 “Don’t worry Henry, the spirits have gone now,” said Clarissa, soothingly.

 “I’m going to show John around,” said Helena.

 “OK.”
 Clarissa lay back in the chair and closed her eyes, one hand stroking Henry’s head.

-Helena took me round the house.
+Helena took me around the house.
 It was much bigger than I’d realized on my little ‘inspection.’
 The kitchen was large and modern with oak units and extensive black slate surfaces.
 It looked expensive.
 A small staircase led upstairs.
 “That goes to an annexe,” she said.
-“There’s a guest bedroom, a bathroom and an office space, but we don’t use them right now.
+“There’s a guest bedroom, a bathroom, and an office space, but we don’t use them right now.
 The main staircase is on the other side of the lounge.”

 “Uh-huh,” I said, nonchalantly.

 We passed through a chilly pantry, shelves covered with jars and packets, and down to the stream-side area.
 Helena gestured for me to take a seat.
 “Look, I like you, John, and I know Clarissa does too.
 But go easy with her.
 She took a nasty knock when Stan, er, her last husband left her.”